Nehonix-Team/XyPriss/README.md

 ## About XyPriss

-XyPriss is a Node.js framework that extends Express.js with additional performance, security, and scalability features.
-Built with TypeScript, it maintains full Express.js compatibility while adding enterprise-level capabilities for production applications.
+XyPriss is a Node.js web framework with an Express-like API, built from the ground up with TypeScript.
+It provides built-in security middleware, a flexible routing system, and performance optimizations without depending on Express.

 ### Key Benefits

--   Optimized for high-performance applications
+-   Independent web framework with Express-like API
--   Built-in security modules and best practices
+-   Built-in security middleware (12 security modules)
--   Intelligent clustering and load balancing
+-   Flexible routing system with wildcard and parameter support
--   Full Express.js compatibility with TypeScript support
+-   TypeScript support with full type definitions

 > **Migration Notice**: This library is the evolved version of FortifyJS.
 The FortifyJS library will be deprecated soon - migrate to XyPriss for continued support and new features.
 [Learn more](https://github.com/nehonix/FortifyJS)